Best Trucks Of 2021: Ranked By Activity And Size

 What Matters Most For Truck Buyers

 Pickup trucks are workhorses used for towing and transport.
 A reliable pickup truck is able to pull or carry large loads, endure rough terrain and operate efficiently.
 Capability, durability, longevity and value for the cost of the vehicle lead the reasons why people choose a truck model.
-Safety and relevant optional equipment packages are also considerations when deciding which truck to purchase.
+Safety, cab size and type and relevant optional equipment packages are also considerations when deciding which truck to purchase.

 Below is our list of the best trucks to consider in 2021.
 Below is our list of the best trucks to consider in 2021.
 We referenced industry-leading sources like IIHS Safety, NHTSA, U.S. News and World Report, Kelley Blue Book, and manufacturer sites to determine ratings and features that make each truck the best in its category.